swvanderlaan/PubMed_Miner/README.md

     _W_

     **Changes log**
+    * v1.0.8, 2024-11-15: Fixed issue with aliases for departments.
+Also edit option to include more departments to search for.
+Fixed handling authors.
+Fixed output of preprint citation.
     * v1.0.7, 2024-11-15: Fixed an issue where the plot for total_publications_preprints_by_author was not displaying the years correctly.
     * v1.0.6, 2024-11-15: Added top 10 journals plot.
 Fixed issue with JID extraction.
 Fixed issue with open access extraction.
 Added more logging.
 Added --debug flag.
     * v1.0.5, 2024-11-15: Fixed an issue where the logo was not properly referenced.